remidinishanth/distributed_systems/README.md

 ### Good Practices
 * One of the main advantages of OO programming is that classes can be reused.
 In general, reusable classes tend to have interfaces that are more abstract than concrete.

+### When is the constructor called?
+The new keyword creates a new instance of the `class`, thus allocating the required memory.

+Then the constructor itself is called, passing the arguments in the parameter list.

+The constructor provides the developer the opportunity to attend to the appropriate initialization.